 The discussion revolved around the extent to which Hampton was on the fringe of Peterborough as well as the fringe of London.
 Given that it was 45 minutes by train raised the prospect of cheaper house prices and better quality of life.
 The community was increasingly diverse attracting people from London, Peterborough and elsewhere.
 Role of commuters increasingly important in Hampton and it was clear that the estates were creating a complex pattern of relationships within and across the region not just for Peterborough.

-One problem identified was the length of time to get into Peterborough (station) from Hampton and whilst a dedicated bus had been provided this had not had good uptake and was dropped.
+One problem identified was the length of time to get into Peterborough (station) from Hampton and whilst a direct bus had been provided this had not had good uptake and was dropped.
 Support was given for a train link at Hampton but it was seen as an unrealistic demand on infrastructure.

 It was commented that some areas of Hampton development have done really well with formal play space and football fields and astro turf whilst other areas are in deficit.

-However it was stressed that Hampton was just one part of Peterborough fringe and there was the need to see the connections with the Great Haddon project where new industrial land is being developed to augment employment opportunities in Hampton.
+However it was stressed that Hampton was just one part of Peterborough fringe and there was the need to see the connections with the Great Haddon where 5000+ new homes are subject to a current planning application and new industrial land is being developed to augment employment opportunities in Hampton.
 Little clear identity to the community here through a particular industry or land use.

 Availability of allotments but given small size of gardens the demand was easily going to outstrip supply.
 Felt that a larger scale community venture might be something to give community cohesion.